nodeshift/nodejs-reference-architecture/docs/development/testing.md

       at Object.<anonymous> (__tests__/test.js:5:18)
 ```

 An equivalent test runs successfully with Mocha.
 The full source for the test is here: https://github.com/nodeshift-blog-examples/jest-with-native-addon-issue

 ### Recommended Packages to Use Alongside Mocha

 Because Mocha is unopinionated, it does not ship with "batteries included."
 While Mocha is usable
 without any other third-party library, many users find the following libraries and tools helpful.

-_See the [Mocha documentation][] and [examples repository][] for more information on integrating with other tools_.
+_See the [mocha documentation][] and [examples repository][] for more information on integrating with other tools_.

 #### Assertion Library

 Most Mocha users will want to consume a third-party _assertion library_.
 Besides the Node.js
 built-in [`assert` module][], Mocha recommends one of the following:

-- [Chai][]: the most popular general-purpose assertion library, with traditional and "natural language" APIs available
+- [chai][]: the most popular general-purpose assertion library, with traditional and "natural language" APIs available
-- [Unexpected][]: a string-based natural language API, Mocha uses Unexpected in its own tests
+- [unexpected][]: a string-based natural language API, Mocha uses Unexpected in its own tests

 Both of the above have their own plugin ecosystems.